domesticatedviking/TextyMcSpeechy/docs/IPA_to_kirschenbaum_cheatsheet.md

 IPA chart with audio pronunciations:  https://www.internationalphoneticalphabet.org/ipa-sounds/ipa-chart-with-sounds/

-###  Warning:  This chart was assembled by AI.
-It is incomplete and may contain errors.
+####  Warning:  This chart may contain errors.
 Corrections are appreciated.
 The IPA symbols that are missing were not specified in the [source](https://web.archive.org/web/20160312220739/http://www.kirshenbaum.net/IPA/faq.html).

 | Unicode IPA Symbol               | ASCII-IPA                         | Place of Articulation                            |